HelloChatterbox/dev_documentation/docs/using-mycroft-ai/troubleshooting/README.md

 ---
 description: >-
-  Having trouble with Mycroft?
+  Having trouble with Chatterbox?
 Here are solutions to common problems, and ways to get further support.
 ---